linusjf/RIAY/HOWTO.md

 lintall # lint all the markdown files
 ```

-The program ignores anything after the `#` symbol.
+The program ignores everything after the `#` symbol and treats it like a new line character.